 Ironically, this humble hunk (I’m not exaggerating, see photo above) moonlights as a fortune-teller too.
 But he’s in the business of seeing a tomorrow framed by faith.
 His perception isn’t impeded by naivety, and his glasses are of the crystal-clear variety — not the rose-colored kind.
 Yes, he sees the potholes, too, but he plants flowers along the edges or focuses on how he can help life’s other travelers hop across them.
 As my career counselor, he’s teaching me to do the same.

 Last week, we held class at 10:30 p.m. on the asphalt outside his house.
 Wind blew my long blond bangs into the salty spots on my cheeks — fresh from a relapse into fear-based fortune telling.
-It was difficult to see through lashes laced with lumps of soggy mascara, but he put his hands firmly on my shoulder and requested that I look him in the eye.
+It was difficult to see through lashes laced with lumps of soggy mascara, but he put his hands firmly on my shoulders and requested that I look him in the eye.
 I sank into those caramel circles as he told the most beautiful fortune a girl could ever ask for:

 I’m going to love you forever, he said.